 4 acres of Syrah (multiple clones)

-This picturesque vineyard a five minute walk from Orofino includes a very small block of Gamay that was planted in the late 90’s.
+This picturesque vineyard a five minute walk from Orofino includes 4.5 acres of Riesling that was planted in the late 90’s.
 It sits on a slope with perfect aspect overlooking the whole valley.
 Soil is very rocky with fist-sized granite rocks scattered throughout the block.
-Carmela and Antonio Celentano do all of the work there themselves and know the property intimately.
-They bring with them many years of viticulture knowledge from Italy.
 Orofino started making wine from this vineyard in 2007.

 Top Cawston orchardists Lee and Cheryl Hendsbee started to convert their mixed orchard to grape production in 2006.
 Grape varieties were chosen to maximize the site’s potential and meet Orofino’s production needs.
 The vineyard is right beside Orofino and it shares the same soil profile.
 Two to four feet of rich sandy loam sits on top of fist-size river rock and then gravel for 100 feet or more.
 In its infancy, the vineyard has produced exceptional, multi-award winning wines for Orofino.
-All of the work in the vineyard is done by Cheryl and Lee and they set the standard for grapes grown in the region.
+All of the work in the vineyard is done by the Orofino vineyard team.

 3.5 acres Riesling (clones 239 and 21b)